 - The bulk of the money is spent on food and drink advertised as “diet” (e.g., diet cola).

 - 80 percent of dieters undertake the mission on their own, while 20 percent join a paid weight loss group or see a health professional.

-- The typical dieter makes four attempts per year to try and lose weight, meaning at least three diets fail.
+- The typical dieter makes four attempts per year to try and lose weight, meaning at least three of their diets fail.

 How much money are you spending this year to lose weight?

-Higher income women are less likely to be obese than low-income women.
-In today’s society, eating healthy is more expensive than eating whatever’s available at McDonald’s or Taco Bell.
-Fast food Dollar Menus are often the only food available for lower income families and families on the run.
-Researchers reported that eating more potassium, the most expensive of the four nutrients, can add $380 to the average person’s yearly food costs.
+In today’s society, eating healthy is more expensive than eating whatever is available at McDonald’s or Taco Bell.
+Fast food dollar menus are often the only food available for lower income families and families on the run.
+Researchers have reported that eating more potassium, one of four key nutrients that are part of U.S. dietary guidelines, can add $380 to the average person’s yearly food costs.

 - 80% of type II diabetes is related to obesity